clarkcb/xfind/README.md

 functionality (i.e. ensuring matching output of all versions).

-By default, the _benchmark.py_ script will run and compare all language versions, but this can be customized one of two ways:
+By default, the _benchmark.py_ script will run and compare all language versions, but this can be customized one of three ways:

-1. pass a comma-separated language/ext code argument, e.g. `-l c,cpp,go,hs,objc,rs,swift`
+1. Pass a comma-separated list of languages/extensions to include, e.g. `-l c,cpp,go,hs,objc,rs,swift`
+2. Pass a comma-separated list of languages/extensions to exclude, e.g. `-L clj,groovy,scala`
-2. modify the `lang_dict` dictionary in _xfind.py_
+3. Modify the `lang_dict` dictionary in _xfind.py_

 The _benchmark.py_ script executes a series of "scenarios" for each configured language version, and outputs whether the results of all versions match with a table of ranked performance.
-At the end, the performances values from all scenarios are summed and averaged and a final summary table is presented.
+At the end, the performance values from all scenarios are summed and averaged and a final summary table is presented.

 The scenarios can be read from a json file, and the included _scenarios.json_ will be the default if no file is specified.

-Here's what the help looks like for benchmark.py:
+Here's what the help looks like for _benchmark.py_:

 ```sh